United Nations Development Programme (UNDP)

 Supporting the foundations for sustainable adaptation planning and financing in Morocco

-Morocco, given its geographical location, climate, and coastline, is highly vulnerable to climate change.
-The projected impacts by 2050 will significantly affect key productive sectors and infrastructures of the Moroccan economy.
 Morocco started its national adaptation planning process in 2015 and developed a detailed NAP roadmap.
-Achieved in 2021, the NAP was formulated to provide an overall medium- and long-term adaptation strategy.
-The NAP outlines key actions and corresponding strategic objectives and is finalized after several consultations with key stakeholders and formally endorsed by the Government.
+Achieved in 2021, the NAP serves as a comprehensive medium- and long-term adaptation strategy, incorporating key actions and strategic objectives.
+The formulation of the NAP involved extensive consultations with key stakeholders and received formal endorsement from the Government.

 The project aims to design a framework for systematic integration of adaptation needs into the country’s development planning building upon the existing foundation for climate change adaptation.
 The expected results are grouped around the three main outcomes and include:

-- setting up of coordination and governance structure for adaptation at the national and regional levels;
+• setting up of coordination and governance structure for adaptation at the national and regional levels;

-- strengthening national and regional M&E system;
+• strengthening national and regional M&E system;

-- improving communication and awareness on adaptation planning;
+• improving communication and awareness on adaptation planning;

-- mainstreaming gender sensitivity into government’s planning processes;
+• mainstreaming gender sensitivity into government’s planning processes;

-- assessing climate risks and vulnerabilities for key sectors in three regions;
+• assessing climate risks and vulnerabilities for key sectors in three regions;

-- identifying adaptation options, assessed and prioritized in the three selected regions;
+• identifying adaptation options, assessed and prioritized in the three selected regions;

-- elaborating five regional adaptation plans;
+• elaborating five regional adaptation plans;

-- sustainable financing of regional adaptation plans;
+• sustainable financing of regional adaptation plans;

-- strengthened private sector engagement and investment potential.
+• strengthened private sector engagement and investment potential.

 Project updates